On the existence of tripartite graphs and n-partite graphs

 \begin{theorem} Let $\eta_1=([a_1, b_1], \cdots, [a_m, b_m])$, $\eta_2=([c_1, d_1], \cdots, [c_n, d_n])$ and $\eta_3=([g_1, h_1], \cdots, [g_l, h_l])$ be three lists of intervals composed of nonnegative integers with $a_1\ge \cdots \ge a_m$, $c_1\ge \cdots \ge c_n$ and $g_1\ge \cdots \ge g_l$.
 If $(\eta_1; \eta_2; \eta_3)$ is realizable by a tripartite graph, then \end{theorem}

 \pf Assume that $G$ is a tripartite graph with partite sets $X, Y$ and $Z$ satisfying the given conditions.
-Consider the edges incident to a set of $\tau$ vertiecs in $X$.
-Each $y_j\in Y$ is incident not more than $\tau$ of these vertices, and also incident to not more than $d_{Y_X}(y_j)$ of these certices, where $d_{Y_X}(y_j)$ is the maximum contribution to these $\tau$ vertices in $X$ from edges incident to $y_j\in Y$.
+Consider the edges incident to a set of $\tau$ vertices in $X$.
+Each $y_j\in Y$ is incident not more than $\tau$ of these vertices, and also incident to not more than $d_{Y_X}(y_j)$ of these vertices, where $d_{Y_X}(y_j)$ is the maximum contribution to these $\tau$ vertices in $X$ from the edges incident to $y_j\in Y$.
 Analogous to the case of vertices in $Z$.
 Thus,

 So, (\ref{e8}) follows.